austinseraphin/motion-accessibility/README.md

 #### `accessibility_traits`

 Traits describe an element's state, behavior, or usage.
 They tell VoiceOver how to respond to a view.
 To combine them, use the single vertical bar  `|` binary or operator.
-Remembr to call `super.accessibility_traits` if defining them in a method.
+Remember to call `super.accessibility_traits` if defining them in a method.

 The `accessibility_traits=` method also accepts a symbol or array of symbols, and applies the accessibility_traits method to them.
 For example, if a view displays an image  that opens a link, you can do this.